Investigating a molecular control switch in brain cells in myelin repair

 Repairing the damage to the myelin (remyelination) protects brain cells from further damage.
 While current treatments can reduce relapses in MS, they may not necessarily prevent long-term damage and do not work in all people living with MS. New treatments that protect and repair the brain are desperately needed.

-This research will open avenues to new therapies that promote repair and regeneration in the brain and spinal cord of people living with MS.
+This research will open new avenues to new therapies that promote repair and regeneration in the brain and spinal cord of people living with MS.

 lead investigator